lexiconhq/lexicon/documentation/docs/setup.md

 You will then get a prompt from the EAS CLI related to the EAS project IDs: `android.package` and `ios.bundleIdentifier`.
 EAS will provide you with an existing project ID if you have one or ask you to create a new one.
 As for `android.package` and `ios.bundleIdentifier`, you can specify those values with `com.companyname.appname`, or any other patterns you might prefer.

-Once you're done, verify the `proseUrl` value you will use for the actual build of the app in `Config.ts`.
+Once you're done, verify the `discourseUrl` value you will use for the actual build of the app in `Config.ts`.

 :::info
-When publishing your app, it is necessary to deploy Prose somewhere publicly accessible, perhaps on a cloud hosting provider like AWS or DigitalOcean.
-If Prose is only running on your local machine, users that download your app won't be able to use it.
-Check [the documentation](deployment) to deploy Prose if you haven't already.
+When publishing your app, you must deploy your Discourse server to a publicly accessible location.
+Refer to the [documentation](setup-discourse.md#setup-discourse-in-the-cloud) for guidance on deploying Discourse if you haven't done so already.
 :::

 Now you can build the Mobile App via Expo (EAS) with the preview build profile by running command below: